carpentries-lab/good-enough-practices/paper.md

 The module teaches "good enough practices" that are near-universally useful for researchers who use computers in their work.
 These practices encompass data management, software and programming, collaborating with colleagues, organizing projects, keeping track of changes, and writing manuscripts.
 Good enough practices rely on a shared set of principles that span these areas: planning, modular organization, names, and documentation.
-The lesson is in The Carpentries format and the materials are open-source and hosted on github.
+The lesson is in The Carpentries format and the materials are open-source and hosted on GitHub.

 # Statement of Need